raspberrypilearning/3D-scene/en/step_5.md

 --- task ---

-Where relevant, resize your sprites.
+Resize sprites to get the effect you want.
 Some sprites can stay the same size.

 --- collapse ---
 ---